top of page

 Kelsey Jordan

 Kelsey Jordan has been teaching elementary students for 10 years.
 She started teaching in a brick and mortar school, but after 3 years found herself leaning towards the homeschool world.
 She has been lucky enough to teach for a homeschool charter for the last 7 years and is currently working on her Master’s degree in Curriculum Development.
 Kelsey’s family recently relocated to the Nashville area from California and are very excited to learn more about what Tennessee has to offer.
 Kelsey has always known that she wanted to be a teacher and it really is her passion.
 She believes in hands on learning and loves to find ways to make learning fun!
-We are excited to have Kelsey back again for 2024-2025 to teach our elementary students.
+We are excited to have Kelsey back again for her third year teaching our elementary students.

 Liz Koltis

-Elementary Music K-3, Private Voice Lessons
+Private Voice Lessons

 Angela Ellis